izot/smartserver-iot/apps/fixTypes/Readme.md

 ## Release Notes
 8/10/2021 - Initial release, 1.00.001

 8/11/2021 - 1.00.002
 Added support for extenal device type fixes.
 Use '*' as a wildcard device handle

+12/03/2021 - 1.00.003a
+Fixed issue with function block index and file path.